-Thank you for visiting the Office of Research Development at James Madison University.
+Thank you for visiting the Office of Research and Scholarship at James Madison University.
 The core function of Research Development at JMU is to identify research opportunities for students, faculty, and staff by connecting programs with the needs of external partners.
 We are strong believers in the critical role played by institutions of higher education to advance knowledge and discovery, allowing JMU to engage the global community in a positive and responsible fashion through a problem-based approach.
-Please take some time to peruse the Research and Public Service website for more information on the many research activities and opportunities at JMU.
+Please take some time to peruse the Research and Scholarship website for more information on the many research activities and opportunities at JMU.
 More about the Office of Research Development

 | Contact Us